kyma-incubator/compass/README.md

 ## Overview

-is a central, multi-tenant system that allows you to connect Applications and manage them across multiple [Kyma Runtimes](#architecture-components-kyma-runtime).
+Compass is a central, multi-tenant system that allows you to connect Applications and manage them across multiple [Kyma Runtimes](#architecture-components-kyma-runtime).
 Using Compass, you can control and monitor your Application landscape in one central place.
 As an integral part of Kyma, Compass uses a set of features that Kyma provides, such as Istio, Prometheus, Monitoring, and Tracing.
 It also includes Compass UI Cockpit that exposes Compass APIs to users.
 Compass allows you to:
 - Connect and manage Applications and Kyma Runtimes in one central place
 - Store Applications and Runtimes configurations